 Going into his match with undefeated Nicaraguan great, Roman “Chocolatito” Gonzalez, several respected commentators had warned that Sor Rungvisai would be a tough customer.
 A natural 115-pounder, he was also the former WBC champion, only losing his title via a technical decision to the man whom Gonzalez dethroned, highly-rated Mexican Carlos Cuadras.
 He had also posted solid stoppage wins over the likes of Jose Salgado and Yota Sato, and carried a KO ratio of over 80%, huge for the lower weight classes.
 However, a closer look at his record reveals several anomalies.

-Incredibly, the list of debutants on Srisaket Sor Rungvisai’s record also included the last two opponents he faced prior to meeting the world’s best pound-for-pound boxer, and another two he had faced while owner of the WBC’s world championship.
+Incredibly, the list of debutants on Srisaket Sor Rungvisai’s record also included the last three opponents he faced prior to meeting the world’s best pound-for-pound boxer, and another two he had faced while owner of the WBC’s world championship.
 In fact, as well as knocking out two boxers making their debut in the period between winning his WBC belt in May 2013 and losing it to Cuadras a year later, he also stopped fighters with records of 0-1-0 and 1-3-1 – though thankfully, none of these were defences of the title.

 What on earth the boxing board in Thailand was thinking sanctioning these men to step into the ring against a bonafide world champion is a mystery.
 Boxing regulatory bodies are supposedly there to protect the health and safety of the fighters, but in Thailand, at least going by Sor Rungvisai’s record, this does not appear to be the case.